rm-hull/luma.lcd/doc/software.rst

 Permissions
 -----------
-``Luma.lcd`` uses hardware interfaces that require permission to access.
+``luma.lcd`` uses hardware interfaces that require permission to access.
 After you have successfully installed ``luma.lcd`` you may want to add the user account that your ``luma.lcd`` program will run as to the groups that grant access to these interfaces.::